Kanban-Zai/kanban-zai-version-1.0/core-rom.md

 # Rational Outcome Models

-ROM's are objective definitions about the final state of some aspect of your process.
+ROMs are objective definitions about the final state of some aspect of your process.

 # Browser Model Example